-The earthly Temple had two altars, one for sacrifice and, inside the Holy of Holies, one for incense (Heb 9:4).
-References to ‘the’ altar (e.g. Matt 23:35) are usually to the one for sacrifice, visible to all, for only the high priest was allowed to enter the inner sanctuary.
+The earthly Temple had two altars, both made of acacia wood, one for sacrifice and, within the Holy of Holies, one for incense (Heb 9:4).
+The former was overlaid with bronze, the latter with gold.
+References to ‘the’ altar (e.g. Matt 23:35) are usually to the altar for sacrifice, visible to all, for only the high priest was allowed to enter the inner sanctuary.
 By offering himself as a propitiation for sin, Jesus as high priest purchased access into the presence of God for all believers.
-There is now only one altar in heaven (11:1), where the redeemed offer themselves as living sacrifices – in service (Rom 12:1), praise (Heb 13:15) and thanksgiving (Ps 116:17).
+Consequently there is now only one altar in heaven (11:1), the golden altar within the sanctuary.
+Here the redeemed offer themselves as living sacrifices – in service (Rom 12:1), praise (Heb 13:15) and thanksgiving (Ps 116:17).
 It is also where prayers are received (Rev 6:9f).

 An angel renders the prayers pure and fragrant by mixing them with incense and fire.
 These are not ritualistic prayers, and they do not go unheard.
 In response the angel takes some of the fire and scatters it on earth.
 ‘Sounds, and thunder, and lightning’ – previously phenomena emanating from the throne – are here the effects of fire hitting the earth’s atmosphere.
 There is also a great earthquake.